-Motivation
+Executive Summary

+Introduction and Problem Overview

+Mission Statement

+Objectives

 Roger

-Vision

-Roger

-DCIX Currency Valuation

-Roger/Bryan

-Diversification
+Fund

+How the Fund Solves the Problem

 A key purpose of the DCI is the diversification of a very volatile crypto-currency market.
 This allows for an investment in the entire cryptocurrency space, without the risk of betting on a single coin, and without the hassle of holding coins from different exchanges or in different wallets.
 There are many coins available, some are very valuable investment vehicles, however others are highly volatile and frankly others are worthless.
 The goal of DCI is to manage an index fund of coins that is the weighted average of the top 30 coins.